-Information about patient registration, prescribing, dispensing and claiming pharmaceutical items under the CTG - PBS Co-payment Measure.
+Information about patient registration, prescribing, dispensing and claiming pharmaceutical items under the Closing The Gap - PBS Co-payment Measure.

-- general practices participating in the Indigenous Health Incentive under the Practice Incentives Programme, or
+- general practices participating in the Indigenous Health Incentive under the Practice Incentives Program, or

-- Indigenous Health Services in urban and rural settings
+- Indigenous Health Services in urban and rural areas

 - using HPOS to access the practice’s list of registered patients, or

-Prescriptions written under this measure are referred to as CTG prescriptions with the normal PBS prescription requirements applying.
+Prescriptions written under this measure are CTG prescriptions.
+You must have CTG written or printed on the prescription.
+The normal PBS prescription requirements also apply.

 A 61 year old patient presents to your Indigenous Health Service with persistent ulcers of the foot.